amitsaha/amitsaha.github.io/content/managing-aws-lambda-functions-terraform.md

 have written the code and have created a `.zip` file, there's a few more steps to go.

 For starters, we need an IAM profile to be defined with appropriate policies allowing the function to access the AWS resources.
-To setup the lambda function to be invoked automatically in reaction to another event, we need some more permissions.
+To setup the lambda function to be invoked automatically in reaction to another event, we need some more permissions and references to these resources.
 Then, we  have to create a lambda function in AWS infrastructure and point it to our `.zip` file that we have created above.
 Everytime, we update this, `.zip`, we have to ask AWS lambda to update the code again.
+A lot of steps, all ripe for automation.

+## Automation using AWS CLI/Serverless frameworks - Creating Lambda infrastructure islands

 One straight forward, no fuss approach is to use the [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/lambda/index.html).
 The main problem I think with this approach and using any of the serverless